Krzysztof Ratajczyk: Club career

 Although Rapid renewed his contract despite many long-term injuries, Ratajczyk moved in 2002 (as skipper of the team) to bitter rivals Austria Wien.
-As a result of this "betrayal", feelings ran high and he was beaten down by four Rapid Fans.
+As a result of this "betrayal", feelings ran high and he was beaten down by four Rapid fans.

-Ratajczyk joined Mattersburg in 2005, where he spent two years.
+Ratajczyk joined SV Mattersburg in 2005, where he spent two years.
 In January 2008 he had no contract until the Red Zac league SC Schwanenstadt offered him one.
 After Schwanenstadt's demise, he moved to FAC Team für Wien in the Regionalliga.

 International career

 He made his debut for Poland in an August 1994 friendly match against Belarus and went on to earn 16 caps, scoring 3 goals.